-For my 23 years, I thought I knew what it meant to be an Australian on Australia Day.
+For most of my life, I thought I knew what it meant to be an Australian on Australia Day.
 A barbecue, a few beers, a game of backyard cricket and a laugh with good mates seemed to me to be the ingredients that, when combined, could produce a bloody good Australia Day.

 This year, I will celebrate our national day with all four of these elements featuring at some point but it will be the first time in my life that I will truly appreciate why I am so privileged to have grown up with this culture and how important it is for us all to build on the values that make us Australians so unique.

 Having recently returned home from a month of volunteer work in north-western Sri Lanka, an area devastated by 30 years of civil war, my eyes have finally been opened to just how lucky I am to have been raised in this country and the opportunities I have been given as an Australian citizen.

 On our national day, we should each take some time to reflect and personally consider our situation and the impact we can have on improving our culture.
 No matter what our individual history or heritage, we are all Australians and we all have the responsibility to contribute to a shared vision of what we stand for as a people and as a nation.

 The recent spate of coward punches and alcohol-fuelled street violence has been the focus of much public debate and these acts are in no way a reflection of what we seek to stand for as a fair and moral society.
 They are mindless acts of violence committed by individuals detached from what it means to be a respectable and decent citizen.